Skip to content

 • Janus Atlas levels are assessed for proximity and confluence

-• Entries commonly occur when multiple indicators align at key levels
+• Setups commonly identified when multiple indicators align at key levels

-Common usage by: Multi-asset traders, swing traders with large watchlists
+Common usage: Multi-asset analysis, multi-day approaches with large watchlists

 Common workflow pattern:

-• Traders monitor for confluence signals across multiple systems:
+• Monitor for confluence signals across multiple systems:

 • TD 9 + Squeeze break + EMA event + Liquidity sweep = Maximum confluence